 Children experiencing neuromotor dysfunction may demonstrate a wide range of clinical characteristics.
 These can include changes in muscle tone, muscle length, muscle performance, loss of balance, and corresponding difficulty with movement.
 In order to comprehensively care for these patients, we offer a neuromotor program with a variety of therapy options:

 Early intervention for babies with or at risk for Cerebral Palsy: Research tells us that babies diagnosed with or who are at high-risk for cerebral palsy benefit from participation in active, task-specific motor interventions.
 Successful motor interventions include child-initiated movement, environmental enrichment, and task-specific training.
 These treatments have shown positive results with older children with cerebral palsy so similar treatments used with younger infants may have an even better change during their early development.
 Research tells us that therapies should begin as early as possible to get the best result.
 Providing early, task-specific treatment at a young age could reduce a baby’s motor delays and support a higher level of independence in everyday activities and improved quality of life.
-Learn more about the cerebral palsy clinic.
+Learn more about the Cerebral Palsy Program.

 Functional Movement in Infants: When questions come up about a baby’s motor skills, our therapists can provide valuable information regarding risk for abnormal neuromotor outcomes including cerebral palsy.
 Our therapists are trained in the administration of the General Movements Assessment, Test of Infant Motor Performance, and Hammersmith Infant Neurological Examination.
 We share the information from these evaluations with the baby’s care team and the information helps guide the baby’s treatment plan.
 Early identification of motor delay as well as beginning therapies early are important to promote optimal development for each baby.
 Our therapists work with the family to identify meaningful goals that guide the episode of therapy.